tektoncd/pipeline/cmd/entrypoint/README.md

 - `-entrypoint`: "original" command to be executed (as entrypoint).
 This will be executed as a sub-process on `entrypoint`
 - `-post_file`: file path to write once the sub-process has finished.
-If the sub-process failed, it will write to `{{post_file}}.err` instead of `{{post_file}}`.
+If the sub-process fails, it will write to `{{post_file}}.err` instead of `{{post_file}}`.
 - `-wait_file`: file path to watch before starting the sub-process.
 It watches for `{{wait_file}}` and `{{wait_file}}.err` presence and